atooms-mirror/atooms/README.md

 `atooms_plugins` and add your trajectory modules there.
 They will be automatically available to all client codes that use atooms.

-Suppose you added a custom trajectory class `TrajectoryABC` to `atooms_plugins/test.py` (the last path is relative to the current directory).
-You can convert an existing xyz trajectory to your custom format like this
+Suppose you wrote a custom trajectory class `TrajectoryABC` in `atooms_plugins/test.py` (the last path is relative to the current directory).
+You can now convert an existing xyz trajectory to your custom
+format:

 ```bash
 $ trj.py output.xyz output.abc